 JALL (Journal of Applied Linguistics and Literacy) is an academic biannual journal, published in February and September.
 The journal contents are published by English Education Program, Faculty of Teacher Training and Education, Galuh University.
 JALL welcomes research-based articles within the fields of Applied Linguistics and Literacy that have never been published elsewhere.
 The objective of the journal is to provide a forum for lecturers, teachers, researchers, academicians, and students to deliver and share knowledge in the form of empirical and theoretical research articles.

-The journal welcomes contributions in such areas of current analysis in:
+The journal welcomes contributions in the areas of applied linguistics and literacy:

 - Language Pedagogy;